M-Henrique/Ecoleta/README.md

   - [SQLite](https://www.sqlite.org/index.html)

 ## :rocket: Getting Started
-Proffy is **NOT** a commercial application.
+Ecoleta is **NOT** a commercial application.
 The project was developed exclusively with educational intentions and, as such, haven't been published.
 With that im mind, if you want to run a local instance of the program for testing and curiosity purposes, please follow these steps:
 ### :heavy_check_mark: Prerequisites
 All of those must be installed before you try to run the project:
   - [NodeJS](https://nodejs.org/en/download/)
   - [NPM](https://www.npmjs.com/get-npm) - *Auto installed with NodeJS*
   - [Expo](https://expo.io/) - **Must also be installed in your cellphone**
 ### :gear: Installation
-After cloning or downloading the project in your local machine, navigate to `Mobile\src\services\api.js` and change the *baseURL* variable to your respective IP.
+After cloning or downloading the project in your local machine, navigate to `mobile\src\services\api.js`, `server\src\controllers\PointsController.ts` and `server\src\controllers\ItemsController.ts` and change all the *baseURL* variables to your respective IP.
 Once this is done, open the project's folder in your terminal and run the following commands:
   ```bash
   # Go to server folder
   $ cd server